knowledges

 1. Current density:

 The current density, which is the amount of electrical current flowing per unit area of the electrode surface, is one of the most critical parameters in electrodeposition.
-It directly affects the rate of copper deposition and the morphology of the deposited layer.
+It directly affects the rate of copper deposition and the morphology of the deposited copper.

 • Low current density: Generally results in slower deposition rates and can lead to a more compact and fine-grained copper structure.
 However, if the current density is too low, it may result in poor adhesion or incomplete coverage.